-Since the introduction of the purchaser-provider split there have been initiatives in the NHS to try to increase the engagement of primary care clinicians in the process of planning and purchasing services (see Table 2.1 in chapter 2).
-In part this reflects the design of the UK health system: primary care physicians are the ‘gatekeepers’ to more specialised services, with access to specialised care only available upon referral.
-In such a system, hospital activity represents the sum total of the referral decisions made by individual GPs; controlling both the cost and volume of specialised activity requires primary care physicians to consider carefully the need for referral, and to be aware of the costs of their decisions.
+Since the introduction of the purchaser-provider split there have been initiatives in the NHS to try to increase the engagement of GPs in the process of planning and purchasing services (see Table 2.1 in chapter 2).
+In part this reflects the design of the UK health system: GPs are the ‘gatekeepers’ to more specialised services, with access to specialised care only available upon referral.
+In such a system, hospital activity represents the sum total of the referral decisions made by individual GPs; controlling both the cost and volume of specialised activity requires GPs to consider carefully the need for referral, and to be aware of the costs of their decisions.

-Beyond the UK NHS, other health systems have experimented with some forms of primary care clinician involvement in purchasing services.
+Beyond the UK NHS, other health systems have experimented with some forms of GP involvement in purchasing services.
 The most-well established primary care organisations outside of England can be found in New Zealand in the form of independent practitioner associations (IPAs) and community health organisations (Smith and Mays, 2007).
 On a smaller scale, in Europe, Estonia, Catalonia and the former Soviet Union have introduced schemes allowing clinicians to hold budgets.
 For example, in Catalonia, doctors and nurses hold budgets for defined populations of around 50-100k in order to cover primary health centre costs, diagnostic tests and specialist referrals (Figueras et al., 2005b).
-Approaches to primary care purchasing range from the exercise of professional influence – advising the main purchaser – to active purchasing where primary care clinicians have autonomy with budgetary control (McCallum et al., 2006).
+Approaches to primary care purchasing range from the exercise of professional influence – advising the main purchaser – to active purchasing where GPs have autonomy with budgetary control (McCallum et al., 2006).
 It is beyond the scope of this chapter to explore these alternative approaches.
 However, the existence of such schemes across different health systems suggests that the issues which drive interest in the engagement of front-line clinicians with the details of purchasing decisions are universal.

 Evidence from the past